docutils/docutils/docutils/docs/ref/rst/directives.rst

 A "figure" consists of image_ data (including `image options`_), an optional caption (a single paragraph), and an optional legend (arbitrary body elements).
-For page-based output media, figures might float to a different position if this helps the page layout.
+On paged output media, figures may float to a different position if this helps the page layout.
 ::